Home Blog Machine Learning Life Cycle: What Are Its Key Stages?

 • Model Training.
 In this phase, data scientists start to do experiments with the model.
 They input the data into an algorithm to extract outputs.
 In this step, the first signs of the final output are visible, which also helps to modify the model accordingly to assign better predictions.

 • Model Evaluation.
-After the model is done training, the final stage includes evaluating metrics like accuracy and precision to measure the model’s performance.
-It also includes an in-depth analysis of the errors and biases.
-This allows analysts to come up with solutions to eliminate them.
+After the model is done training, the final stage includes evaluating metrics like accuracy and precision to measure its performance.
+It also includes an in-depth analysis of the errors and biases, which allows analysts to devise solutions to eliminate them.
 If needed, data scientists re-run the model after making the necessary improvements to improve accuracy and performance.

 4. Deployment